jghoman/awe-wasm/README.md

 * [Till Schneidereit](https://twitter.com/tschneidereit) - Manager at Mozilla working on the WebAssembly efforts.

 ## Books and other resources
+* [awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - [Steve Akinyemi](https://twitter.com/theappcypher) maintains a truly awesome list of languages that are able to compile down to WASM.
 * [WASM Weekly](https://wasmweekly.news/) - A weekly newsletter (with all its previous issues archived online) of WASM-related news.
+The items are also posted to the newsletter's [Twitter account](https://twitter.com/WasmWeekly).
 * [Programming WebAssembly with Rust](https://pragprog.com/book/khrust/programming-webassembly-with-rust) by [Kevin Hoffman](https://twitter.com/KevinHoffman).
 Covers WebAssembly from the ground up with a focus on using Rust to write apps.

 ## Runtimes